-As the founder of Unique Get Together Society (UGTS) and a woman of Caribbean, Cree and Sioux descent, she brings 20+ years of experience working in social services.
-With a track record of getting things done, she has spent time working in group homes, women’s shelters, detox centers, foster homes, and recently, she has had success working with children who live with autism.
+Debra Abraham, appointed to the Accessibility Committee of British Columbia is the founder of Unique Get Together Society (UGTS) and a woman of Caribbean, Cree and Sioux descent.
+Debra brings 20+ years of experience working in social services.
+With a track record of getting things done, she has spent time working in group homes, women’s shelters, detox centers, foster homes, and recently, she has had success working with children who live with autism and extra needs.
 Passionate about making a difference in the lives of others, she left the Ministry of Children and Family Development to start UGTS so she could offer her knowledge and experience to those who need the support.

-Marina Garmon is the Programs and Services Coordinator with Unique Get Together Society.
-She brings with her 19 years of experience in the child and youth care field working primarily with at-risk youth and those with behavioural management issues.
-UGTS will be opening an inclusive childcare center in the Spring of 2021.
+Marina is the Child & Youth Program Manager with Unique Get Together Society.
+Marina has a partner, and is very involved in her LGBTQ community.
+She brings with her 19 years of experience in the child and youth care field working primarily with at-risk youth and those with behavioral management issues.
+UGTS will be opening an inclusive childcare center in the Summer of 2022.
 Her views on childcare blend well with the center’s goal to meet each child’s needs on an individual basis.
-As the proud parent of a six-year-old energetic boy, she understands the concerns of the parents entrusting the care of their children to others.
+As the proud parent of an eight year-old energetic boy, and a 6 year-old introverted daughter, she understands the concerns of the parents entrusting the care of their children to others.
 She is committed to ensuring that the children thrive in the safe and enriching environment of Whole Child Childcare.
 Marina is grateful for the opportunity to lead the Fraser Valley Tribe, as they grow and support all members of her community.

 & RESEARCH AND DEVELOPMENT